Skip to main content

 • Available for Rift.
 Coming to Spark in a future release.

-If you have questions or want to share feedback, please file a feature request.
+If you have questions or want to share feedback, please file a support ticket.

 In order to connect your Tecton account to certain Data Sources and infrastructure, you may need to provide Tecton with authentication credentials.
 Tecton Secrets is a secure mechanism for configuring those credentials, and defining their use in feature pipelines.